Erickramirez/RoboND-Perception-Project/README.md

  It is using a PCL library function called EuclideanClusterExtraction() to perform a DBSCAN cluster search for 3D point cloud.
  ![Alt text](/images/clustering_pcl.png)

 DBSCAN stands for Density-Based Spatial Clustering of Applications with Noise.
-The DBSCAN algorithm creates clusters by grouping data points that are within some threshold distance `d` from the nearest other point in the data. it is very useful for the following scenarios:
+The DBSCAN algorithm creates clusters by grouping data points that are within some threshold distance `d` from the nearest point in the data. it is very useful for the following scenarios:
 * There is an unknown number of clusters present in your data but you know something about the characteristics you expect clusters to have.
 * The data contain outliers that you want to exclude from clusters.
 * No need to define a termination / convergence criteria for this algorithm.

-In this lesson we also evaluated [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), but it was not used because we need to know the number of clusters present.
+In this lesson, we also evaluated [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering), but it was not used because we need to know the number of clusters present.
 ```
     ec.set_ClusterTolerance(0.01)
     ec.set_MinClusterSize(50)